anovi/selectonic/README.md

 ```

 ### cancel
-Cancel last changes in a list or prevent it, if called in *beforeSelect* callback.
+Cancel last changes in a list or prevent it, if called in *before* callback.
 Method can be call only inside callback functions:
 ```javascript
 elem.multiSelectable({
     stop: function(event, ui) {